yaskovdev/blog/_drafts/10-symptoms-of-junior-developer.md

 ### Make a method static, it is so convenient

-### Do not pollute methods with all these arguments, pass data between methods using mutable class fields
+### Never pass data between methods using mutable class fields

 Passes data between methods using mutable class fields.

-### "final" keyword is redundant in Java

-Sincerely convinced that "final" is an excessive keyword, never uses it.
+### Use "final" for any variable declaration

+I mean it.
+Not only class fields must be declared final, but all kinds variables.
+I mean method variables, method arguments declaration (even if the method has no body), exception declaration in a catch block, resource declaration in a try-with-resources block.
+Imagine yourself riding a bicycle where all possible nuts are loosened a bit.
+Everything is rattling and is ready to fall off.
+This is how it feels to maintain code where "final" is not used. "final" is a wrench which guarantees that you will never loose a wheel.
+By the way, modern IDEs can be configured to highlight cases where "final" can be (but is not) used.

 ### Avoid new classes creation